yochaigal/cairn/wip/2e/reliquary.md

 - A blank leather parchment that absorbs any blood spilled on its surface before rolling into a tight scroll.
 Unroll to see a poorly-construed map revealing the current location of any remaining blood.
 The image disappears after a few minutes.
 - **Recharge**: Pour a pint of your own life essence onto the map, blood for blood.
 You are _deprived_ until you can rest and eat a Ration.

-## Coin of the Father, 1 charge

-- Flip this worthless-looking hunk of flat metal in the air and it will appear to transform into a far more valuable coin.
-The illusion ends a few minutes later.
-- **Recharge**: Steal the coin from its most recent recipient.

 ## Eyestone, 3 charges

 - Choose an object created by living creatures.
 You can sense the nearest example.